treefrogframework/treefrog-framework/docs/user-guide/en/model/access-mongodb.md

 mongo.update(criteria, doc);
 ```

-As an additional comment, even if there are several documents matching the search criteria, in order to be sure the document can be updated, add ObjectID to the search criteria.
+It is important to note here, that even if there are several documents matching the search criteria, but in order to be sure the the document can be updated, add the *ObjectID* to the search criteria.

 In addition, if you want to update all documents that match the criteria, you can use the updateMulti() method.